jaredwalker1/Home-Hacking-Lab/README.md

 Flag 2: Database Enumeration and Exploitation
 Objective: Identify and capture the second flag by exploiting the database.

-Identify Configuration Files:
+Identify Configuration Files
 Use the hint from Flag 1 to locate the Drupal configuration file: bash
 Copy code
 cat /var/www/html/sites/default/settings.php
-Find Database Credentials:
+Find Database Credentials
 Extract database credentials from the configuration file.
-Connect to the Database:
+Connect to the Database
 Use the credentials to connect to the MySQL database: bash
 Copy code
 mysql -u dbuser -p
-Enumerate Database and Capture Flag:
+Enumerate Database and Capture Flag
 Enumerate the database to find the second flag: bash
 Copy code